ProjectBlackFalcon/BlackFalconCore/strategies/strategies.md

   }
 }
 ````
-`blacklist` and `whitelist` are optional can not be used at the same time in the same harvest strategy
+`blacklist` and `whitelist` are optional can not be used at the same time in the same harvest strategy.
+Everything is whitelisted by default.
 - `whitelist` only authorises the items listed to be harvested
 - `blacklist` only authorises the items not listed to be harvested